-Roses are beautiful, smell lovely and taste wonderful.
+Roses are beautiful, smell lovely and edible roses taste wonderful.

-Here's a few of those traditional recipes plus an unlikely organic gardening tip that can change your saddest rose bushes into the showpiece of the homestead.
+This organic gardening tip can change your saddest rose bushes into the showpiece of the homestead.

 The plant grew very little and put out only a sickly looking pale pink bloom or two each spring to remind me that it was still there in the tangle of honeysuckle which eventually surrounded it and almost choked the poor thing to death.